timothyshull/programming_notes/python/fluent_python.md

         - provides the synchronized (i.e., thread-safe) classes Queue, LifoQueue, and PriorityQueue
         - used for safe communication between threads
         - can be bounded by providing a maxsize argument greater than 0 to the constructor
-        - don’t discard items to make room as deque does
+        - don't discard items to make room as deque does
             - when the queue is full the insertion of a new item blocks — i.e., it waits until some other thread makes room by taking an item from the queue
             - useful to throttle the number of live threads